 Day 8: Mayreau

 Saltwhistle Bay in Mayreau is simply a must-see.
-This picture-perfect beach is one of the best in the Grenadines, and is a fantastic location to a feast on a BBQ on your upper deck (maybe you can catch the main course that morning!), immersed in a ‘must be seen to be believed’ backdrop.
-For a special dining experience with drinks in the Saltwhistle Bay Club, it is important to book well in advance (212 Yachts will manage this if desired).
+This picture-perfect beach is one of the best in the Grenadines.
+And it is also a fantastic location for a feast on a BBQ on your upper deck (maybe you can catch the main course that morning!), as it immerses in a ‘must see to believe’ backdrop.
+For a special dining experience with drinks in the Saltwhistle Bay Club, it is absolutely important to book well in advance (212 Yachts will manage this if desired).
 Alternatively, the more relaxed Dennis’ Hideaway is well-known for its for Caribbean cooking with a seafood emphasis.

 On day 9 you will arrive on Grenadian soil, enjoying the refreshingly authentic Carricaou.
 Spend the morning exploring the national heritage sight at Belair National Park whose tropical forests and ancient ruins are not to be missed.
-Local culture and customs are both rich and visible all over the island, with music and dance playing an important role in the island’s European and African heritage.
-For a relaxed meal, head to the Lazy Turtle in Tyrell Bay famed for it’s thin-crust pizza topped with fresh lobster.
+Local culture and customs are both rich and visible all over the island.
+With music and dance playing an important role in the island’s European and African heritage.
+For a relaxing meal, head to the Lazy Turtle in Tyrell Bay.
+Famous for it’s thin-crust pizza topped with fresh lobster.
 Alternatively, the private boutique resort on Petite Saint Vincent offers a more refined dining experience.
-En-route from Mayreau to Carriacou, you may want to explore the archetypal desert-island west of Union Island, that surprisingly hosts an upscale resort called Royal Palm and a chi-chi beach bar and restaurant.
+En-route from Mayreau to Carriacou, you may want to explore the archetypal desert-island west of Union Island.
+It surprisingly hosts an upscale resort called Royal Palm and a chi-chi beach bar and restaurant.

 Day 10: Grenada

-Known as ‘The Spice Island’, the jungle island of Grenada is home to nutmeg, coco plants and exotic fruit among a tantalising array of other foliage and flavours.
+Also known as ‘The Spice Island’, the jungle island of Grenada is home to nutmeg, coco plants and exotic fruit.
+Among a tantalising array of other foliage and flavours.
 In addition to exploring the capital St Georges, an island tour is highly recommended.
-Highlights include the Belmont Estate cocoa plantation and chocolate factory (follow the entire process of making chocolate, and collect some great souvenirs), and the adjacent rum distillery where 250-year-old Victorian machinery is still in use.
+Highlights include the Belmont Estate cocoa plantation and chocolate factory.
+Where you can follow the entire process of making chocolate and collect some great souvenirs.
+Also visit the adjacent rum distillery where 250-year-old Victorian machinery is still in use.
 For a more active afternoon, venture through the Grand Etang Rainforest and swim in St. Margaret’s Falls.
-Make sure to take full advantage of the flexibility offered by a luxury yacht charter and explore the more remote areas of the coastline, including the impressive Sandy Island in the North.
+Make sure to take full advantage of the flexibility offered by a luxury yacht charter.
+And explore the more remote areas of the coastline, including the impressive Sandy Island in the North.

 After a final breakfast on deck, it will be time to depart.
-Your captain will arrange for you to be transferred to St George international airport where you can catch flights to North America, Europe and other Caribbean nations.
+Your captain will arrange your transfer to St George international airport.
+There you can catch flights to North America, Europe and other Caribbean nations.

-The Windward Islands offer truly remarkable culture, scenery and attractions that are sure to create a memorable and unbeatable yacht charter experience.
+The Windward Islands offer truly remarkable culture, scenery and attractions.
+They are sure to create a memorable and unbeatable yacht charter experience.
 To discuss available yachts for your St Lucia yacht charter, exploring the Windwards Islands or other destinations, contact our team of expert brokers today.